Novel Writing Tips.

 'Contrary' is how we roll, 'counterintuitive' are our methods.

 Creativity has a lot to do with wit - outflanking expectations with bold leaps - based on more than a hunch.
 The Novelry helps busy people write novels.
-We give you tools, not rules; a bumper kit of 'the tools of wit for you to plunder'.
+We give you tools, not rules, and they're tools you're unlikely to find anywhere else, they're practical and effective, fast.

 Here are a few.